Author Archives: workerchecks

 Nationally coordinated criminal history check

-How Worker Checks works with the Australian Criminal Intelligence Commission (ACIC) in the Police Check process
+How Worker Checks works with the Australian Criminal Intelligence Commission (ACIC) to provide Police Checks

 The police check process is used to help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies such as Worker Checks to deliver the National Police Checking Service (NPCS or the Service).
 The Service allows people to apply for a Nationally Coordinated Criminal History Check (check).